MattUebel/blueprint-beacon/README.md

 This presentation serves as:

+- **A strategic framework** for understanding AI beyond the chatbot interface
-- **A case study** in applying emerging AI capabilities to real-world problems
+- **A practical case study** in applying agentic AI to solve real-world security challenges
-- **An exploration** of the philosophical implications of treating AI as intentional agents
-- **A practical example** of how to think about security automation in the age of AI
+- **An implementation roadmap** for enterprise adoption of AI-powered security tools
-- **A demonstration** of "shift-left" security principles applied to architectural design
+- **A demonstration** of "shift-left" security principles in modern development practices
+- **An exploration** of emerging technologies like the Model Context Protocol (MCP)

 ## 🔧 Local Development